loomkoom/workshop/setup/python.md

 ```

-Install the required libraries, including Discord.py and python-dotenv, by running the following command in the command prompt:
+Install the required libraries, including Discord.py, by running the following command in the command prompt:

 `python3 -m pip install requirements.txt`